deckhouse/virtualization/tests/performance/README.md

 1. Create a new template in `templates/`
 2. Add configuration to `values.yaml`
-3. Update `bootstrapper.sh` if necessary
+3. Update `bootstrap.sh` if necessary
 4. Add tasks to `Taskfile.yaml`

 ## 📝 Usage Examples